Today we’re going to review direct drive 3D printers.

 Bowden setups don’t offer many advantages over direct-drive systems other than that they’re cheaper and lighter, which is important if you are on a budget and want a cheap printer, or want to print very fast.

-Build area is one of the most important factors of a 3D printer as it is a limiting factor in what you can actually print.
-A larger build area also enables faster printing in the sense that you can fit more models in a single print.
+It depends on your main use case.
+Build area can be one of the most important factors of a 3D printer… if you plan on printing larger items.
+A larger build area can also help you print faster because you can fit more models in a single print.

 In conclusion, the best direct drive 3D printer is one that will suit your specific needs.
 The six printers that we have outlined are all top-notch models with different features and positive points.